mvcisback/SSLVC/report/report.md

 Speaker Recognition
 -------------------

-Consider the same video from section 2.1.
-We would like to be able to identify each user using their facial and speech features.
-If the speaker is not talking, then the recognition system should put more weight towards the facial classifier.
-Next, if the speaker’s face cannot be detected, then the classification algorithm only uses the speech classifier.
-Finally, if both face and speech are available, then the classification algorithm will use both with some weighting on each model to determine and identify each user for maximizing the user recognition likelihood given the training database.
+Consider the same video section 2.1.
+We would now like to augment the face classification using audio cues.
+In particular, in the absence of a speaker, the recognition system should bias towards the facial classifier.
+Alternatively, if the speaker’s face cannot be detected, then the classification algorithm should bias towards speech classifier.
+To obtain this behavior we used the following model for the classification probability.

-$$\begin{aligned}
-P(user) = P(face|model)^{W_i}P(face \ model)+...\\P(speech|model)^{W_{max}-W_i}P(speech \ model)
+(@model) $P(user) = P(face|model)^{W_i}P(face \ model) + \ldots \\P(speech|model)^{W_{max}-W_i}P(speech \ model)$
-\ \ \ \ \ \ \ \ \ \ \ \ \ (2)\end{aligned}$$

-The prior probabilities in equation 2 are assumed to be equally probable, however, in practice for better accuracy they need to be estimated more carefully given the environment and the recording equipment.
+While prior probabilities given in equation 2 are assumed to be equally probable, in practice for they should be estimated more carefully given the recording conditions and prior data.
 Steps 1 through 4 in *3D Audio Reconstruction* are also performed when doing speaker recognition.
 After having a training database for faces and speech, we then do the following,

 ## Multimodal Speaker Recognition ##